Home » River Issues » Water Export » Waterbags – campaign overview

 12/13/02 Water mogul packs his bags

-After the Coastal Commission votes to oppose his waterbag scheme, Ric Davidge announces that he is withdrawing his applications.
+After the Coastal Commission votes to oppose his waterbag scheme, Ric Davidge announces that he is withdrawing his applications to bag water from the Gualala and Albion Rivers.

 12/13/02 The California Coastal Commission